MozillaHU/hackerlounge/WORKSHOPS.md

 # Workshops

-The Mozilla hackerlounge will host several short workshops (more like quick, mentored hack-hours) every day introducing not just Mozilla technologies, but technologies all around the Open Web Platform.
+The Mozilla hackerlounge will host several short workshops (more like quick, mentored hack-hours) all day, every day.
+These sessions are not (just) about Mozilla, but are to incorporate the whole diversity of the Open Web Platform.
+Sessions are to be held by mozillians, speakers of the conference and even attendees.
 During the three conference days everyone can find a topic that appeals to them and after hearing a short introduction can stick around for a bit of hacking, with mentor(s) helping/guiding them.
+For those curious to learn more, or try some of the stuff mentioned in the talks?
+Some of the speakers will host hacksessions where one can engage more deeply with the topic, with the guidance of the speaker and mozillian mentors.

 ## Workshop format